- Home

 Consolidation phase

 Further cycles of chemotherapy will be started 1–2 weeks after the induction phase ends.
 This phase, known as consolidation, may last for several months.
-It aims to destroy any cells that may have survived the induction phase and to stop APML returning (recurring).
+It aims to destroy any cells that may have survived the induction phase and to stop APML returning (relapsing).

 Side effects of treatment for APML